heptarch/heptarch.github.io/projects.md

 the coupling arose via interactions between the director, sublaboratory managers, and the constituent scientists.
-This was, incidentally, another set of concentric layers that ensured proper focus and divorced research outcomes from profit.
+This was, incidentally, another set of concentric layers that ensured proper focus and divorced research from profit.

 ### 2.4 <a href="#tbc"></a><a id="sec-2-4" name="sec-2-4"></a>